|Page 1 of 25:|| |

 himself than remain on earth, though he had bread in abundance." -

-Luke returns home after the war.
-He's a drifter.
-A loner.
-He's been handed one bad hand after the next, and, no matter how he plays his cards, he always seems to lose.
+Stuart Rosenberg directs "Cool Hand Luke".
+The plot?
+Paul Newman plays Luke Jackson, a young drifter who returns home after WW2.
+Luke's been dealt one bad hand after the next, and, no matter how he plays his cards, always seems to lose.
 The film opens with Luke, drunk and shameless, knocking the heads off parking meters.
 The authorities try to cash in on our everyday movements, and this lack of freedom ticks Luke off.
+The poor guy just wants to be free, man.

-Luke is sent to prison and what follows is one of the greatest existential movies of all time.
-Luke's conversations with God, his isolation and alienation, his experiences and a pair of profound scenes, both involving his mother, elevate "Cool Hand Luke" above most prison-break movies.
+After being arrested, Luke is sent to a Florida prison.
+What then unfolds is one of the greatest existential movies of all time.
+Luke's experiences, his conversations with God, his isolation and alienation, and a pair of profound scenes, both involving his mother, elevate "Cool Hand Luke" above most prison-break movies.

-While "Shawshank Redemption" preaches hope and patience and "Cuckoo's Nest" harped on about freedom, "Cool Hand Luke" takes a far more mythical stance.
+Of course this period saw a number of strong prison flicks ("The Great Escape", "The Bridge on the River Kwai", "King Rat", "Birdman of Alcatraz", "Papillon", "Cuckoo's Nest", "The Hole", "Escape from Alcatraz", "A Man Escaped", "Riot in Cell Block 11" etc), but "Cool Hand Luke" takes a far more mythical stance.
 We don't know much about Luke.
-He never looks anyone in the eyes when speaking and always has a sly grin on his face.
-And yet behind his smile we sense deep pain, his lack of control matched only by his dogged spirit to continue fighting.
+He's held at a distance, never looks anyone in the eyes when speaking and always has a sly grin on his face.
+And yet behind his smile we sense deep pain, though its a pain matched by a dogged spirit to continue fighting.

-In one beautiful scene Luke's dying mother comes to visit.
-Their conversation is genuinely touching.
-She tried her best with him, giving him nothing but love.
-And yet, no amount of motherly affection has helped Luke.
-Because of this she wishes mankind were like dogs.
-She wishes she could abandon her children and forget about them.
-Never having to worry or fret about how they are, what they'll do or where they'll go.
-She loves Luke, but hates the agony he puts her through.
+In one beautiful scene, Luke's dying mother comes to visit.
+What follows is a touching conversation, she informing us that tried her best with Luke, giving him nothing but love.
+And yet, no amount of motherly affection has helped her family.
+Because of this, she says, she "wishes mankind were like dogs".
+She wishes she could abandon her children and forget about them, never having to worry or fret about how they are, what they'll do or where they'll go.
+Of course she loves Luke, but hates the agony he puts her through.
 And yet we sense that she understands him intimately.
 Perhaps she admires him because she too has been dealt a life of bad hands.

-The film ends on an ambiguous note.
+The film ends on an ambiguous note, in which Luke may or may not be riddled with bullets.
 Does Luke smile?
 Does he die?
 Does he survive?
 If he does survive, is his survival merely wishful thinking on the part of his fellow inmates?
 Note that the film's final image is a brief shot of a photograph.
 It was established in an earlier sequence that this idyllic photograph represents a lie.
-We also know that the photograph was torn to shreds earlier in the film.
+We also know that the photograph's image was staged and that the photograph itself was torn to shreds earlier in the film.
 The ending thus suggests that though Luke has died and the system utterly beaten him down, the men nevertheless choose to believe in him.
-They believe he has risen (the film is filled with Christian imagery), that he's survived death and still fighting the fight, sticking it to the man for all of mankind.
+They believe he has risen - indeed, the film is filled with Christian imagery) - that he's survived death and still fighting the fight, sticking it to the man for all of mankind.

-But like that happy photograph, filled with false smiles, their belief is an illusion.
-Luke is dead, and though his fighting spirit remains in the hearts of these men, it will take a revolution to wake them up and shake them out of their weak surrender.
-What fuels their revolution, what fuels all revolutions, is the hope that Luke represents.
-Yes this hopeful idyll is a myth, but it is a necessary one which must be sustained lest we submit.
+But like that photograph, the inmate's belief is an illusion.
+Luke is dead, and though his fighting spirit remains in the hearts of these men, it will take something larger to wake them up and shake them out of weak surrender.
+In the end, "Cool Hand Luke" suggests something almost contradictory: that hope must be held onto lest we submit, but that such hope, fuelled by a kind of mythologising and shared delusion, is precisely what engenders submission.

 9/10- An accidental masterpiece.
 The planets really lined up for this one.
 The only flaw is an overly silly (though iconic) car wash scene.